Tribal Government Departments

 Rental Housing

-The Tribe manages 375 rental homes (including 18 Lifetime Estates) located within or near the Reservation.
+The Tribe manages 377 rental homes (including 18 Lifetime Estates) located within or near the Reservation.
 This program offers reasonable rent to Tribal member households based on family income.
+Highlights for 2023 include:

-In response to the COVID Pandemic, the Federal Government has appropriated funding to assist low-income households with past due rent, past due utilities, current rent, current utilities and other housing stability services.
+In response to the COVID Pandemic, the Federal Government has appropriated funding to assist homeowners with past due mortgages, past due utilities, and other housing obligations that could interfere with the household’s ability to sustain housing.
+The Tribe provided the following assistance in 2023:

 Housing Stabilization Program